 Student-learners, such as vocational education students, can be paid as little as 75% of minimum wage.
 Full-time students in retail or service establishments, agriculture, or institutions of higher education are also exempt.
 In these cases, you can pay as little as 85% of minimum wage as long as they are registered students.
 You need DOL certificates for this, so you must submit a request.

 Interns are a special case.
 They may be covered under FLSA and thus must be paid minimum wage and overtime.
 It depends on the nature of the employment relationship, how much of the internship is devoted to learning, and other factors.
 Check with the DOL or the internship program you’re operating.

 Workers Under 20

 Workers under the age of 20 may be paid a special minimum wage of $4.25 per hour for the first 90 days of employment.
-This ends after 90 days or the worker turns 20.
+This ends after 90 days or when the worker turns 20, whichever occurs first.

 Other Jobs Exempt From Minimum Wage

-- Newspaper carriers or employees of small newspapers
+- Newspaper carriers or other employees of small newspapers

 - Switchboard operators for small telephone companies

 - Babysitters, including casual companions for the elderly or infirm

 In addition to industry-specific regulations, certain types of jobs are exempt from minimum wage or overtime requirements, as well.
 Some of these come with multiple qualifiers.
 When in doubt, check with the DOL or the FAQ page at Workplace Fairness.